-Last year, A Charlie Brown Christmas aired on national prime time television for the 50th time.
+A Charlie Brown Christmas has been aired on national prime time television for over the last 5 decades.
 In a world where the latest greatest technology is outdated in a matter of months, and social media trends come and go in a matter of days, 50 years of anything becomes quite meaningful.
 Including Linus and his blanket.

 I am a fan of all things nostalgic and all things Christmas, and so when the two are combined I am hooked, and the Charlie Brown Christmas special falls squarely into that category.

 I was in the first grade back when they still performed Christmas pageants in schools (less than 50 years, but still a very long time ago), and our class performed a version of the Charlie Brown Christmas.
 Since I was kind of a bookworm and already had a blue blanket, I was chosen to play the part of Linus.
 As Linus, I memorized Luke 2:8-14, and that Scripture has been hidden in my heart ever since.

-But while working so diligently to learn those lines, there is one important thing I didn’t notice then, and didn’t notice until now about Linus and his blanket.
+But while working so diligently to learn those lines, there is one important thing I didn’t notice then and didn’t notice until now about Linus and his blanket.